yawer-munir/Data_Structure_and_Algorithms_Presentations/README.md

 # Data_Structure_and_Algorithms_Presentations
-List of presentations I have delivered at iCodeGuru during different sessions of DSA
+List of presentations I have delivered at iCodeGuru during sessions of DSA
 ## 4PM DSA with LeetCode Class Recordings

 ---